Data Governance Roles and Their Responsibilities: A Complete Round Up

 “Data stewards were meant to help solidify the squishy… They speak the language of IT and translate that back to the business.
 The role requires the patience of a kindergarten teacher and the ability to negotiate a hostage situation successfully.”

-Data stewards are the bridge between business and IT, and their core function is to enable collaboration and data democratization.
+Data stewards are the bridge between business and IT.
+Their core function is to enable collaboration and data democratization.

 Moreover, they help organizations comply with the ever-changing regulations by assessing the data governance policy, processes, and implementation.